SofijaErkin/basic-tool-mac/vscode/build_compile_debug_case_combat/onlyOneSimpleSourceFile/cmakeversion/practise_cmake_manually.md

 # CMake Manually

-This is a markdown to Manually CMake.
+This is a markdown to Manually CMake on mac via VSCode.

 ## 1.[MicroSoft Quick Start](https://medium.com/@dexterchan_44737/visual-studio-code-build-and-debug-a-c-with-cmake-on-mac-os-7633bc59bf34)